balthisar/RMStore/README.md

                            failure:(void (^)(NSError *error))failureBlock;
 ```

-Call `successBlock` if the receipt passes verification, and `failureBlock` if it doesn't.
-If verification could not be completed (e.g., due to connection issues), then `error` must be of code `RMStoreErrorCodeUnableToCompleteVerification` to prevent RMStore to finish the transaction.
+Call `successBlock` if the receipt passes verification, and `failureBlock` if it
+doesn't.
+If verification couldn't be completed (e.g., due to connection issues),
+then `error` must be of code `RMStoreErrorCodeUnableToCompleteVerification` to
+prevent RMStore from finishing the transaction.

-You will also need to set the `receiptVerifier` delegate at startup, as indicated above.
+You will also need to set the `receiptVerifier` delegate at startup, as
+indicated above.

-##Downloading content
+## Downloading content

-RMStore automatically downloads Apple-hosted content and provides a delegate for a self-hosted content.
+RMStore automatically downloads Apple-hosted content and provides a delegate
+for a self-hosted content.

-###Apple-hosted content
+### Apple-hosted content

-Downloadable content hosted by Apple (`SKDownload`) will be automatically downloaded when purchasing o restoring a product.
-RMStore will notify observers of the download progress by calling `storeDownloadUpdate:` and finally `storeDownloadFinished:`.
-Additionally, RMStore notifies when downloads are paused, cancelled or have failed.
+Downloadable content hosted by Apple (`SKDownload`) will be automatically
+downloaded when purchasing o restoring a product.
+RMStore will notify observers
+of the download progress by calling `storeDownloadUpdate:` and finally
+`storeDownloadFinished:`.
+Additionally, RMStore notifies when downloads are
+paused, cancelled or have failed.

-RMStore will notify that a transaction finished or failed only after all of its downloads have been processed.
-If you use blocks, they will called afterwards as well.
+RMStore will notify that a transaction finished or failed only after all of its
+downloads have been processed.
+If you use blocks, they will called afterwards
+as well.
 The same applies to restoring transactions.

-###Self-hosted content
+### Self-hosted content

-RMStore delegates the downloading of self-hosted content via the optional `contentDownloader` delegate.
-You can provide your own implementation using the `RMStoreContentDownloader` protocol:
+RMStore delegates the downloading of self-hosted content via the optional
+`contentDownloader` delegate.
+You can provide your own implementation using
+the `RMStoreContentDownloader` protocol:

 ```objective-c
 - (void)downloadContentForTransaction:(SKPaymentTransaction*)transaction